How you can cheaply buy an analogue camera on eBay: Step-by-step guide

 Of course, we want to maximize our chances of buying a good and intact camera, so we try to extract all information from the item description:

-1. The seller's reliability: I already described above how I roughly assess a seller's reliability.
-Look at the number of reviews and especially the negative and neutral ones, read the description (if there's nothing there, it's often just laziness and not necessarily a bad sign).
+- The seller’s reliability: I already described above how I roughly assess a seller’s reliability.
+Look at the number of reviews and especially the negative and neutral ones, read the description (if there’s nothing there, it’s often just laziness and not necessarily a bad omen).
 Ideally, someone has put a lot of effort in and checked as much as possible themselves.
 Pro tip: never buy anything that comes from a basement.
 Basements are often damp, and moisture destroys every camera.

-2. Look at the pictures very carefully:
+- Look at the pictures very carefully:

-1. Watch out for cloudiness or fungus in the glass of the lenses and the viewfinder
+- Watch out for cloudiness or fungus in the glass of the lenses and the viewfinder

-3. Watch out for missing or broken covers and battery doors
+- Watch out for missing or broken covers and battery doors

-4. Check if the camera looks clean and is free of major scratches and dents (this is usually a sign that it was handled or stored carefully)
+- Check if the camera looks clean and is free of major scratches and dents (this is usually a sign that it was handled or stored carefully)

-1. If you can see the camera on site, you can of course assess the condition much better.
+- If you can see the camera on site, you can of course assess the condition much better.
 For example, you can insert a battery and check if the light meter still works, operate the film advance, look through the back and see if the shutter opens and closes.
 Operate the aperture ring and check if the aperture closes reliably or is oily, etc.

 Most of the time, you won’t have the chance to check the camera on site.
 And even if you do, such a technical inspection is difficult for a layperson.
 So all you have is a good look at the seller, the description, the photos, a bit of luck, and as a last resort, of course, the return of the defective camera.